SummaryRead the full fact sheet

 - spend time talking about their experiences and let them know you’re there to listen without being judgmental

 - help them to get information from a website, library or community health centre

 - suggest they go to a doctor or health professional, and help them to make an appointment

-- offer to go with them to their appointment and follow them up afterwards
+- offer to go with them to their appointment and follow up with them afterwards

-- encourage them to get enough sleep, exercise and to eat well
+- encourage them to get enough sleep, to exercise and to eat well

 - encourage family and friends to invite them out and keep in touch, but don’t pressure them to participate in activities

 - contact a doctor or hospital if they become a threat to themselves or others.

 - put pressure on them by telling them to ‘snap out of it’ or ‘get their act together’